Easy guide to learn how to safely climb up the highest active Volcano in Europe. A perfect day trip from Taormina or Catania.

 Indeed, Taormina is one of the most amazing destinations in Sicily and, arguably, in the world.
 Where else would you be able to sit on a 23 centuries old Greek theater, built on a natural terrace overlooking the deep blue Ionian sea, with the highest European volcano snowy peak on the horizon?

 Taormina is not only a delightfully medieval village with astonishing views and sights, but it is also famous for its beaches, including the Isola Bella, a tiny island connected to the main land by a narrow stretch of land that can only be seen if the tide is low.
-One day in Taormina (or, ideally, 2 or 3) will allow you to wonderfully combine seaside, culture and entertainment.
+Visiting Taormina in one day (or, ideally, two or three) will allow you to wonderfully combine seaside, culture and entertainment.

-A delightful small town that hosts some of the best baroque monuments of Sicily
+Discover Noto, a delightful small town that hosts some of the best baroque monuments of the entire Sicily

 A UNESCO Heritage site, Noto is a destination not to be missed in your Sicily tour.